|Colors:||Black, brown, white, cream, red, fawn, brindle, pied|

 One of the most apparent and amazing qualities about the Beago is their friendliness.
 This is a happy and playful pet that makes a great family dog.
 They are super intelligent with a lot of energy.
 They also have a lot of spunk, courage, and charisma.
 This is a pup that is eager to get outside to run, play fetch, or just go for a ride.

 You will also find this breed is very loyal and protective of their family.
 Though they are not aggressive in the least, they will stay close when they feel danger is around.
 They will also give a warning bark when one is warranted.
 Interestingly, you will find this happy pooch is more likely to bark in excitement than in anger.

 The Beago doesn’t need constant human attention, but they do best when they are included in activities.
 Human connection is very important for this pooch, so we don’t recommend this breed if you are away from home for a lot of the day.
 That being said, this is not a pup who will have issues with anxiety, either.

 You can also count on this hybrid to be a watchdog.
-As mentioned, they will give an alert if they are started or something is fishy.
+As mentioned, they will give an alert if they are startled or if something is fishy.
 Then again, they are very friendly, so a quick pat will have them eating that bark quickly.
-You should also be aware that they have a very sensitive nose that they will follow into some trouble if not watched carefully.
+You should also be aware that they have a very sensitive nose that they will get into some trouble if not watched carefully.